HybriD3-database/MatD3/doc/setup.rst

     Username to use for the SMTP server defined in EMAIL_HOST **EMAIL_HOST_PASSWORD**
-    Password to use for the SMTP server defined in EMAIL_HOST
+    Password to use for the SMTP server defined in EMAIL_HOST **USE_SQLITE**
+    Whether to use the SQLite database.
+If false or not present, mySQL is used instead.
+  **DEBUG**
+    Whether to run MatD\ :sup:`3` in debug mode.
+This is useful for quickly setting up and testing the website but should be removed when serving on a production server.